Qarik-Group/concourse-tutorial/docs/basics/pipeline-resources.md

 # Pipeline Resources

 It is very fast to iterate on a job's tasks by configuring them in the `pipeline.yml` YAML file.
-You edit the `pipeline.yml`, run `fly set-pipeline`, and the entire pipeline is updated atomically.
+You edit the `pipeline.yml`, run `fly set-pipeline`, and the entire pipeline is updated automatically.

 The initial lessons introduced Tasks as standalone YAML files (which can be run via `fly execute`).
 Our `pipeline.yml` YAML files can be refactored to use these.